-Orange County has designated Ricardo Daye, Director of County's Human Resources delivery of related services, staff training on the Plan's policies and procedures, and ongoing monitoring and assessment of the Plan's effectiveness.
+Orange County has designated Ricardo Daye, Director of County's Human Resources Department, as Title VI/Nondiscrimination Coordinator and as the individual responsible for oversight and implementation of the Limited English Proficiency Plan; the current information for this individual is noted immediately below.
+Responsibilities include coordinating and facilitating delivery of related services, staff training on the Plan's policies and procedures, and ongoing monitoring and assessment of the Plan's effectiveness.